MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/canceling-a-data-transfer-by-a-device.md

 ---
-title: Canceling a Data Transfer by a Device
+title: Cancel a data transfer by a device
-description: Canceling a Data Transfer by a Device ms.date: 04/20/2017
+description: Cancel a data transfer by a device ms.date: 03/28/2023
 ---

-# Canceling a Data Transfer by a Device
+# Cancel a data transfer by a device

 In the USB Still Image Capture Device Definition (SICDD), the device is allowed to cancel an operation at any time by returning less data than the host is expecting.